Rewindable Quantum Computation and Its Equivalence to Cloning and Adaptive Postselection: Introduction

-In this paper, we take the second approach.
-If efficient classical simulation of quantum measurements is possible, then the measurements become invertible because classical computation is reversible.
+} In this paper, we take the second approach.
+If efficient classical simulation of quantum measurements is possible, then the measurements become invertible because classical computation {\red can be made} reversible~{\red\footnote{\red More concretely, if quantum measurements can be represented as logic circuits composed of AND and NOT, we can make them invertible by replacing each AND with the Toffoli gate and an ancillary bit.}}.
 From the analogy of the rewinding technique used in zero-knowledge (see e.g., \cite{W09,ARU14,U16}), we call such measurements rewindable measurements.
-They make quantum computation genuinely reversible and {\it incredibly} powerful.
-More formally, the following rewinding operator $R$ becomes possible. $R$ receives a post-measurement $n$-qubit quantum state $(|z\rangle\langle z|\otimes I^{\otimes n-1})|\psi\rangle$ with $z\in\{0,1\}$ and a classical description $\mathcal{D}$ of a pre-measurement quantum state $|\psi\rangle$ and outputs the quantum state $|\psi\rangle$:
+They make quantum computation genuinely reversible and {\it incredibly} powerful{~\red\footnote{\red This result would imply the hardness on the efficient classical simulation of the whole behavior of quantum computers but does not say anything about the separation between ${\sf BQP}$ and ${\sf BPP}$.}}.
+More formally, the following rewinding operator $R$ becomes possible. $R$ receives a post-measurement $n$-qubit quantum state $(|z\rangle\langle z|\otimes I^{\otimes n-1})|\psi\rangle$ with $z\in\{0,1\}$ and a {\red succinct} classical description $\mathcal{D}$ of a pre-measurement quantum state $|\psi\rangle$ and outputs the quantum state $|\psi\rangle$: